LinuxUser255/ShellScripting/Process-Level-Parallelism/parallelisim-threadding.md

 ## Above script explained

-Here's a **detailed analysis and explanation** of your Bash script — which implements a **parallel job runner with a controlled thread pool** using native Bash constructs.
+Here's a **detailed analysis and explanation** of this Bash script — which implements a **parallel job runner with a controlled thread pool** using native Bash constructs.